W. E. B. Du Bois

 Du Bois was a prolific author.
-He primarily targeted racism with his writing, which protested strongly against lynching, Jim Crow laws, and racial discrimination in important social institutions.
+He primarily targeted racism in his writing, which protested strongly against lynching, Jim Crow laws, and racial discrimination in important social institutions.
 His cause included people of color everywhere, particularly Africans and Asians in colonies.
-He was a proponent of Pan-Africanism and helped organize several meetings of the Pan-African Congress to fight for the independence of African colonies from European powers.
-Du Bois made several trips to Europe, Africa and Asia.
 His collection of essays, The Souls of Black Folk, is a seminal work in African-American literature; and his 1935 magnum opus, Black Reconstruction in America, challenged the prevailing orthodoxy that blacks were responsible for the failures of the Reconstruction era.
 Borrowing a phrase from Frederick Douglass, he popularized the use of the term color line to represent the injustice of the separate but equal doctrine prevalent in American social and political life.
 His 1940 autobiography Dusk of Dawn is regarded in part as one of the first scientific treatises in the field of American sociology.
 In his role as editor of the NAACP's journal The Crisis, he published many influential pieces.
-Du Bois believed that capitalism was a primary cause of racism, and he was sympathetic to socialist causes.

 Early life

 Family and childhood

 Du Bois was born on February 23, 1868, in Great Barrington, Massachusetts, to Alfred and Mary Silvina Burghardt Du Bois.
 Mary Silvina Burghardt's family was part of the very small free black population of Great Barrington and had long owned land in the state.
 She was descended from Dutch, African, and English ancestors.
 William Du Bois's maternal great-great-grandfather was Tom Burghardt, a slave (born in West Africa around 1730) who was held by the Dutch colonist Conraed Burghardt.
 Tom briefly served in the Continental Army during the American Revolutionary War, which may have been how he gained his freedom during the late 18th century.
 His son Jack Burghardt was the father of Othello Burghardt, who in turn was the father of Mary Silvina Burghardt.
+(Note: William Du Bois claimed Elizabeth Freeman as his relative; he wrote that she had married his great-grandfather Jack Burghardt.
+But Freeman was 20 years older than Burghardt, and no record of such a marriage has been found.
+It may have been Freeman's daughter, Betsy Humphrey, who married Burghardt after her first husband, Jonah Humphrey, left the area "around 1811", and after Burghardt's first wife died (c.
+1810).
+If so, Freeman would have been William Du Bois's step-great-great-grandmother.
+Anecdotal evidence supports Humphrey's marrying Burghardt; a close relationship of some form is likely.)